xiaolai/regular-investing-in-box/docs/en/README.md

 Looking back, my most valuable periods of self-teaching were repeatedly reading *Beyond Feelings* and teaching logic at New Oriental.
 These two periods of training myself in logic played an indispensable role in my wealth accumulation over the long term.

-We previously mentioned the following:
+Earlier, I noted the following:

 >More than 130 common cognitive biases have been identified, and I'm sure many more will be discovered.

-In the online practice group, I have repeatedly gone over the reasons for these cognitive biases, their effects, suggestions for how to avoid them, and recent examples.
+In my Regular Investing Practice Group, I have repeatedly gone over the reasons for these cognitive biases, their effects, suggestions for how to avoid them, and recent examples.
 But will this be immediately effective?
 It won't.
 Almost everybody is the same, and I am certainly no exception.
 Every once in a while I will discover that I have once again fallen for a logical fallacy that I thought I had already taught myself to avoid.

 There's another hidden reason why the distance between knowing and doing is so great:

 >Your past decisions necessarily lack your current rich experience.

-In programming there is a concept called "[forward reference](https://en.wikipedia.org/wiki/Forward_declaration#Forward_reference)", which will often cause the compiler to report an error, because according to the programming language's rules a variable must be declared before it can be referenced.
+In programming there is a concept called "[forward references](https://en.wikipedia.org/wiki/Forward_declaration#Forward_reference)", which will often cause the compiler to report an error, because, according to the programming language's rules, a variable must be declared before it can be referenced.
 In life, however, forward references are all over the place.
 The best example might be young people not understanding love in their first relationship.

 Another example of not becoming aware of the mirror effect until it's too late is the phenomenon of people regretting in old age not working harder earlier in life.
 It's easy to see in hindsight, but when most people are young they are unable to see the true importance of gaining knowledge.
-Their decisions are based upon independent thinking without broad experience, like the frog in the bottom of the well.
+Their decisions are based upon independent thinking without broad experience, like a frog in the bottom of a well.
 Later on in life people realize the importance of knowledge and experience, but by then it is too late and they are left with regret.

 All truly important activities in life are of this type:

 >You need to get started no matter what, and you learn as you go.

 Love, marriage, parenting, and even birth are all like this.
 To do well at these things we can't just use what we learned in school.
 What we learned in school doesn't have forward references.
-We learn step by step, first this then that, and that is based on this.
+We learn step by step, first this then that, and that is always based on this.
 This is why people always talk about how carefree life in school is.
-In real life, though, there is always regret, as we learn new things and discover that previous decisions were incorrect.
-As we learn we discover new information that would have helped us make a better decision.
+In real life, though, there is always regret as we learn new things and discover that previous decisions were incorrect.
+As we learn, we discover new information that would have helped us make a better decision.

 This is especially the case in investing.
 We can't base our previous decisions on what we learn in the future, so not only are we destined to have regrets, we may even lose all of our money.

 This is one of the hidden advantages of regular investing:

 >Regular investing gives practitioners a long period to learn, observe, practice and make corrections.
-A period of at least two full cycles, which is long enough for anyone to breach the gap between knowing and doing.
+A period of at least two full cycles, which is long enough for anyone to cross the gap between knowing and doing.

 Because regular investors only do one thing -- buy -- they don't need to do anything else, so once they start they have plenty of time to expand their knowledge, primarily by observing the mistakes of others.
-This makes them the most likely breach the gap between knowing and doing.
+This makes them the most likely cross the gap between knowing and doing.
 After two full cycles, they have enough knowledge and experience to make quality decisions without regret.

 There is an investing phenomenon that is worth paying attention to, especially for long-term holders:

->**The earlier the mistake the greater the long-term price**, because the price is compounded over the long term.
+>**The earlier the mistake the greater the long-term cost**, because the cost is compounded over the long term.

 Furthermore, the longer the mistake persists, the greater the effect is over the long term.
 We can use the following approximation to illustrate this:

 >98% <sup>30</sup> ≈ 54.55%

 Regular investors are fortunate because they do the right thing from the start, and as long as they keep doing it for two full cycles they can't make a mistake.
-Throughout this process of not making mistakes there are only two things they need to do: 1) constantly strengthen their ability to make money outside of the market, and 2) more importantly, constantly learn about investing, patiently breaching the gap between knowing and doing.
+Throughout this process of not making mistakes there are only two things they need to do: 1) constantly strengthen their ability to make money outside of the market, and 2) more importantly, constantly learn about investing, patiently crossing the gap between knowing and doing.

 ### 4.5 The Border Between Active and Passive

 We previously mentioned the following:

->This is the secret of investment: have a 100% objective understanding of the objective world, and 100% objective understanding of oneself.
+>This is the secret of investment: have a 100% objective understanding of the objective world, and a 100% objective understanding of oneself.

 This is to say that successful investors must have an objective understanding of themselves and reality.
 Actually, there is a hidden and even more important area that they must objectively understand: the border between themselves and reality.

 Our body is not the border between ourselves and reality, because we are able to actively cause change in areas outside of our body.

 We can make extensions to our body.
-For instance, we can extend our legs by using transportation tools like bicycles and cars, and we can extend our nerves by using internet devices.
+For instance, we can extend our legs by using transportation tools like bicycles and cars, and we can extend our brain by using Internet devices.
 Actually, once we are sufficiently proficient with any tool it effectively becomes a part of our body.
-We can actually influence the world outside of our body.
-For instance, we can use our trust and respect to gain the trust and respect of another, as parents we can use our behavior to become a model for our children, and as an investor we can hold assets over the long term to achieve high long-term returns.
+Clearly, we can influence the world outside of our body.
+For instance, we can use our trust and respect to gain the trust and respect of another, as parents we can use our behavior to become a model for our children, and as an investor we can hold assets over the long term to achieve excellent long-term returns.

 However, there is a border encompassing the area of reality that we can influence through our behavior.
 Within this border, we can constantly advance through hard work.
 Outside of this border, there is nothing we can do.

 If an individual is unable to clearly recognize the existence of this border, they will always live a life of chaos and pain.

 The clearest example of this is parents raising children.
 If parents focus their efforts on improving themselves, then they are within their own border, which is good.
 But in most situations we find that parents focus their efforts outside their own border, where they actually can do nothing.
 Children aren't stupid.
 Actually, their brains have a radar-like ability to see whether or not their parents follow their own advice.
-If their parents' actions don't match up with their words then the child will find it quite painful, especially since they still don't have a clear understanding of their own border.
+If their parents' actions don't match up with their words, the child will find it quite painful, especially since they still don't have a clear understanding of their own border.
 Their parents are constantly invading their border, and they don't have the ability to defend themselves.
 This is the source of most negative reactions in children.
 The child feels pain, and the parent feels even more pain, precisely because they are exerting effort in an area that they can't control.
 They keep failing and trying again with increasingly worse results until both sides are exhausted.

 Of course, a more common example occurs in the investing world.
 Do investors really need participate in operations?
 Maybe sometimes.
 But we can be almost certain that traders in the secondary market shouldn't participate in the operations of the companies they invest in.
-In fact, not needing to participate in operations is of of the biggest advantages of investing in the secondary markets.
+In fact, not needing to participate in operations is one of the biggest advantages of investing in the secondary markets.

 However, the operators of almost every publicly traded company receive many letters from shareholders every day.
 These shareholders have all sorts of complaints and advice, and they often end up working themselves into quite a tizzy.
-They are incognizant of the fact that they are wasting effort outside of their own boarder.
+They are incognizant of the fact that they are wasting effort outside of their own border.
 They have idea that effort outside of that border is completely useless, and that if it has any effect at all it will be negative.
-The will never understand, because they don't have the ability to create an effective business model and eventually receive investment from the public.
-If they were able to do so, they would discover that it's terrible to have so many people on the outside trying to influence you, and that it's even more terrible to be actually swayed by those on the outside.
+They will never understand, because they themselves lack the ability to create an effective business model and eventually secure investment from the public.
+If they were able to do so, they would discover that it's terrible to have so many people on the outside trying to influence you, and that it's even worse to be actually swayed by those on the outside.
 You could even say the following: a company that is easily swayed by the secondary market is not worth investing in.

 Let's take another look at the equation that describes our returns:

 >**p = δ + α - γ**

 The p (performance) on the left side of the equation represents our final returns.
 On the right side, δ (*delta*)is an investment that matches the returns of the market with a β (*beta*) of 1.
-For regular investors, α (*alpha*) depends on your careful choice before we start investing.
+For regular investors, α (*alpha*) depends on our careful choice before we start investing.
 Finally, γ (*gamma*) represents gains that were lost due to mistakes.

 We have shown several times that as long as you don't do anything you won't make mistakes, so *gamma* should be zero and performance should be maximized.
 Unfortunately, you will always have the impulse to do something to change things and make them better.
 There's no way around it, because you are human, and our brains were designed to survive in dangerous environments.
-For tens of thousand of years, "do something when you encounter danger" was they best strategy, and those who chose to "do nothing in the face of danger" died out long ago.
+For tens of thousand of years, "do something when you encounter danger" was the best strategy, and those who chose to "do nothing in the face of danger" died out long ago.
 Our brains are still the same today, only able to understand immediate danger, and unable to understand future gains.
-It's just like we mentioned in Chapter Three of Part Four: even in the face of more than two hundred years of data showing otherwise, people still think that cash is a truly safe investment.
+It's just like we mentioned in Chapter 3 of Part Four: even in the face of more than two hundred years of data showing otherwise, people still think that cash is a truly safe investment.

 But if you invest in an MSCI World Index fund, or an S&P 500 fund, what can you do?
 Can anything you do influence it?
 You can't change the direction or speed of the development of the world.
 You also can't change the direction or speed of the development of a country, region or industry.
 And even if you hold stock in a company, you're unlikely to be able to change it.
 Actually, aside from changing yourself, there's not much you can change.
 The sooner you realize this the better.

 Most funds are established to chase *alpha*.
 Even though there are some clearly successful examples, they are extremely rare, and we can't eliminate the possibility that they were just lucky.
 Even Warren Buffett has clearly been lucky: he was born in the US.
 In addition to the US having been the fastest growing area in the world over the past fifty-five years, it has also had a stable legal environment in which private property has been relatively protected.
 If Warren Buffett had been born in South Korea, which has the highest rate of presidents and tycoons going to jail, how would he have done?

 How difficult is it to create *alpha*?
-Someone once joked that you threw stock certificates in a room, then let a monkey into the room, and made fund based on which stocks the monkey peed on, you could still beat the fund managers of most actively-managed funds.
+Someone once joked that you if threw stock certificates in a room, let a monkey into the room, and made fund based on which stocks the monkey peed on, you could still beat the fund managers of most actively-managed funds.
 Sadly, the joke is correct!

 According to [a report](https://www.wsj.com/articles/indexes-beat-stock-pickers-even-over-15-years-1492039859) in the Wall Street Journal, in the fifteen years ending in 2016, *95.4%* of mid-cap funds underperformed the S&P MidCap 400, *93.2%* of small-cap funds underperformed the S&P SmallCap 600, and *92.2% of large-cap funds underperformed the S&P 500...